cies/low-code-backend-dockered/README.md

 Assuming you have `docker`, `docker-compose` and `make` installed, let's go!

-Start by running Postres and Hasura with:
+Start by running Postgres and Hasura with:

     docker-compose up hasura